DrSkipper/site/README.md

 * `docpad run`
 * Navigate to `localhost:9778` in browser (9778 is the default port for docpad).

-## TODOs

-* Should the live-reload plugin only be in devDependencies?

 # [Bootstrap](http://getbootstrap.com) skeleton for [DocPad](https://github.com/bevry/docpad)